Every theory is eventually of presheaf type: Abstract

 \section{Abstract}

-We give a detailed and self-contained introduction to the theory of $\lambda $-toposes and prove the following: 1) A $\lambda $-separable $\lambda $-topos (one whose defining site has a certain smallness property) has enough $\lambda $-points.
-2) Given a $\kappa $-site, its classifying $\lambda $-topos is of presheaf type (assuming $\kappa \vartriangleleft \lambda =\lambda ^{<\lambda }$). \blfootnote{The second-named author acknowledges the support of the Grant Agency of the Czech Republic under the grant 22-02964S.
+We give a detailed and self-contained introduction to the theory of $\lambda $-toposes and prove the following: 1) A $\lambda $-separable $\lambda $-topos has enough $\lambda $-points.
+2) The classifying $\lambda $-topos of a $\kappa $-site $(\mathcal{C},E)$ is a presheaf topos (assuming $\kappa \vartriangleleft \lambda =\lambda ^{<\lambda }$, $|\mathcal{C}|,|E|<\lambda $). \blfootnote{The second-named author acknowledges the support of the Grant Agency of the Czech Republic (grant number 22-02964S) and Masaryk University (project MUNI/A/1457/2023).
 This research was carried out during a visit to University of la Réunion, partially funded by France.}